-From about the age of eleven I cycled everywhere, and often had to wait at the level crossing as a train slowly came in or as the loco sat part way across the level crossing waiting to depart.
-From platform level, a loco is big but from ground level it seems huge as I stood a few feet from wheels taller than me, with connecting rods and everything else seemed massive.
+From about the age of eleven I cycled everywhere, and often had to wait at the level crossing as a train slowly came into the station or as the loco sat part way across the level crossing waiting to depart.
+From platform level, a loco is big but from ground level it seems huge as I stood a few feet from wheels taller than me, with connecting rods and everything else that seemed massive.

 What I remember most of all was the fear that the cylinders might explode.
 I know it’s irrational, but the power involved was very much in evidence, with steam under pressure emerging from various places.
 It was a bit like making a first flight.
 Rationally there is negligible risk, but something inside grips you with a fear of what might happen, because you would be able to do nothing to avoid it if it did.

 Like most children who went to grammar school, I used the bus.
-One of my friends went by train – his father was a railwayman and he got a free pass.
-I only used the train if there were no buses, since it meant a half mile walk to the station, rather than catching a bus at the end of the street.
+One of my friends went by train because his father was a railwayman and he got a free pass.
+I only used the train if there were no buses, since it would have been a half mile walk to the station, rather than catching a bus at the end of the street.

 Every year the whole school, around 500 people, went on a day outing.
 I remember Blenheim, York, Fountains Abbey & London.
 The school hired a train for the main journey.
-It picked up at a few stations either side of Mansfield, and I joined it at Kirkby.
-Which station in Kirkby depended on where we were going.
+It picked up at a few stations either side of Mansfield, and I joined it at Kirkby, and which station in Kirkby depended on where we were going.
 I wonder how many schools hire trains today.